RisingDaystar/VAureaNox/README.md

 A "Renderer" part : the selected renderer processes the scene

-Feauteres an Unidirectional-Pathtracer with MIS , NEE , support for rough and delta surfaces, both transmissives and not.
+Feauteres a (Still WIP) Bidirectional Pathtracer with MIS since v 0.0.9

 Surfaces categorizeable between Conductors and Dielectrics with dedicated Fresnel function (not using Schlick's) Microfacet brdf for specular surfaces using GGX